-Fly ash bricks are manufactured using fly ash and water moulded at high temperature.
+Fly ash bricks are manufactured using fly ash and water moulded at high temperatures.
 They contain a high percentage of Calcium Oxide which is used to make cement.
 Hence, they are also known as Self-cementing bricks.
 Fly ash brick is a fine powder thrown out of thermal plants which are then used to make bricks.
-They are also environmentally friendly because they reduce carbon emission.
+They are also environmentally friendly because they reduce carbon emissions.

 11- Burnt Clay Bricks:

-Burnt clay bricks are good quality bricks made by moulding clay, placing them into a kiln and heating.
+Burnt clay bricks are good quality bricks made by moulding clay, placing them into a kiln and heating them.
 Some of these bricks may be defective.
 For this reason, they are divided into four types: